-6.1 Hollerith type
+6.1 Hollerith Type

-Hollerith data is a sequence of any characters capable of internal representation as specified in Table 5, page 83.
+Hollerith data is a sequence of any characters capable of internal representation as specified in Table 5, page 85.
 Its length is the number of characters in the sequence, including blank characters.
 Each character occupies a position within the storage sequence identified by one of the numbers 1, 2, 3, . . . indicating its placement from the left (position 1).
 Hollerith data must contain at least one character.

-6.1.1 Hollerith constants
+6.1.1 Hollerith Constants

 A Hollerith constant is expressed in one of three forms.
-The first of these is specified as a nonzero integer constant followed by the letter ${\tt H}, {\tt L},$ or ${\tt R}$ and as many characters as equal the value of the integer constant.
-The second form of Hollerith constant specification delimits the character sequence between a pair of apostrophes followed by the letter \mathbb{H} , \mathbb{L} , or \mathbb{R} .
-The third form is like the second, except that quotation marks replace apostrophes.
+The first of these is specified as a nonzero integer constant followed by the letter ${\tt H}$, ${\tt L}$, or ${\tt R}$ and as many characters as equal the value of the integer constant.
+The second form of Hollerith constant specification delimits the character sequence between a pair of apostrophes followed by the letter H, L, or R. The third form is like the second, except that quotation marks replace apostrophes.
 For example:

 Character sequence: ABC 12

 Form 1: 6HABC 12

 Form 2: 'ABC 12'H

 Form 3: "ABC 12"H

 Two adjacent apostrophes or quotation marks appearing between delimiting apostrophes or quotation marks are interpreted and counted by the compiler as a single apostrophe or quotation mark within the sequence.
-Thus, the sequence DON'T USE "" would be specified with apostrophe delimiters as 'DON'T USE """ "H. and with quotation mark delimiters as "DON'T USE """ "H.
+Thus, the sequence DON'T USE "" would be specified with apostrophe delimiters as 'DON'T USE """H.

 Each character of a Hollerith constant is represented internally by an 8-bit code, with up to 32 such codes allowed.
-This limit corresponds to the size of the largest numeric type, COMPLEX(KIND = 16).
+This limit corresponds to the size of the largest numeric type, COMPLEX (KIND = 16).
 The ultimate size and makeup of the Hollerith data depends on the context.
 If the Hollerith constant is larger than the size of the type implied by context, the constant is truncated to the appropriate size.
 If the Hollerith constant is smaller than the size of the type implied by context, the constant is padded with a character dependent on the Hollerith indicator.
 When an H Hollerith indicator is used, the truncation and padding is done on the right end of the constant.
 The pad character is the blank character code (20).

-Null codes can be produced in place of blank codes by substituting the letter ${\tt L}$ for the letter ${\tt H}$ in the Hollerith forms described above.
+Null codes can be produced in place of blank codes by substituting the letter L for the letter H in the Hollerith forms described above.
 The truncation and padding is also done on the right end of the constant, with the null character code (00) as the pad character.

-Using the letter \mathbb{R} instead of the letter \mathbb{H} as the Hollerith indicator means truncation and padding is done on the left end of the constant with the null character code (00) used as the pad character.
+Using the letter R instead of the letter H as the Hollerith indicator means truncation and padding is done on the left end of the constant with the null character code (00) used as the pad character.